ee-uet/UETRV-PCore/README.md

 - Intergated PLIC, CLINT, uart, spi peripherals.
 - Uses RISOF framework to run architecture compatibility tests.
 - Coremark: **2.0 Coremark/MHz** with DDR2 based main memory.
-- LUTs for core &lt 4.5k and &lt 6k for the SoC.
+- LUTs for core (including MMU) < 4.5k and for the SoC (including cache controllers but excluding DDR controller) < 6k.

 ### System Design Overview
 The UETRV_Pcore is an applicaion class processor capable of running Linux.
 A simplified 5-stage pipelined block diagram is shown below.
 The M-extension is implemented as a coprocessor while memory-management-unit (MMU) module is shared by instruction and data memory (alternatively called load-store-unit (LSU)) interfaces of the pipeline.
 Specifically, the page-table-walker (PTW) of the MMU is shared and there are separate TLBs (translation look aside buffers) for instruction and data memory interfaces.
 The A-extension is implemented as part of the LSU module.